The amazing things that happened at Glastonbury this year with WaterAid

 Ladies, ever wondered what it’s like to pee standing up?
 We explained how to use the funnels at our female urinal area!

-For ladies on their period there was a special spot with free products in case anyone was caught out.
+For anyone on their period there was a special spot with free products in case anyone was caught out.

 We kept everyone hydrated without un-fantastic plastic